branvu/dbzCode18/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/readme.md

 Template:	This is a minimally functional OpMode used to illustrate the skeleton/structure
             of a particular style of OpMode.
 These are bare bones examples.

-Sensor:    	This is a Sample OpMode that shows how to use a specific sensor.
+Sensor:    	This is a Sample OpMode that shows how to use a specific colorSensor.
-            It is not intended to drive a functioning robot, it is simply showing the minimal code required to read and display the sensor values.
+            It is not intended to drive a functioning robot, it is simply showing the minimal code required to read and display the colorSensor values.

 Hardware:	This is NOT an OpMode, but a helper class that is used to describe
             one particular robot's hardware configuration:   eg: For the K9 or Pushbot.